7673502/triage/README.md

 # Triage

-You can see a demo of Triage at https://www.youtube.com/watch?v=xkxlRWWWP_c.
+Triage is a tool for local governments to process 311 complaints more efficiently by automatically prioritizing reports and flagging for potential issues such as missing information.

+Triage was kindly sponsored by OpenAI and the 2025 UW-Madison Summer AI Lab.
+This project placed top 3 and was selected to present to the VP of engineering and VP of applied infrastructure at OpenAI.
+While the original prototype website is no longer live, you can see a demo of Triage on [YouTube](https://www.youtube.com/watch?v=xkxlRWWWP_c).
-**Note (Oct 6, 2025):** A full-scale rebuild of Triage is currently in progress with a new development team.

-*This repository reflects the original research prototype.*
+A full-scale rebuild of Triage is currently in progress with a new development team.
+This repository reflects the original research prototype.

-## TODO
-- switch map provider (again) to free option: https://openfreemap.org/
+More information is available at this [slide deck](https://docs.google.com/presentation/d/1VjSKiz6Yig8xiYYz8R5TfOt2AAXwVRcTkTDxuv9pRm8/edit?usp=sharing).

 ## Development
 Create a `.dev.env` file at the project root with these values: